Oakland University, B.A., 1977, with honors

 John R. Hellow has specialized in Medicare and Medicaid payment policy issues since 1982.
 He has represented hospitals in a wide variety of Medicare and Medicaid payment disputes before federal and state administrative agencies, and has gained extensive experience in advising clients on reimbursement and other regulatory implications of their business transactions.
 In 1983 Mr. Hellow began representing hospitals in Medicare group appeals and was primarily responsible for representing 700 hospitals in successful challenges to Medicare’s Malpractice Rules and labor/delivery room day policy.
 He has represented a group of 1400 hospitals in a challenge to Medicare outlier payments.

 Mr. Hellow’s current practice has focused on defending providers in Medicare False Claims Act disputes involving cost reporting and anti-kickback related issues.
 From 1999 until 2003 he was lead regulatory defense counsel in the largest federal health care fraud investigation in U.S. history, where he helped negotiate criminal, civil and administrative settlements of all pending issues with the Centers for Medicare and Medicaid Services and the Department of Justice’s Criminal and Civil Divisions.
+He is also a member of the firm's Fraud & Abuse Practice Group.

 Mr. Hellow is lead regulatory payment counsel for some of the country’s leading hospital companies.
 He is payment counsel to the Federation of American Hospitals where he has primary responsibility for directing industry comments on federal program payment related reform under Medicare and Medicaid, hospital charging practices, including charity care and discounted services and upcoming pay for performance initiatives.